 The results of operations for the three and nine months ended September 30, 2019 are not necessarily indicative of the results that may be expected for the full year ended December 31, 2019, or for any other future period.
-The following discussion should be read in conjunction with the unaudited condensed consolidated financial statements and the notes thereto included in Part I, Item 1 of this Quarterly Report, and in conjunction with our audited consolidated financial statements and the notes thereto included in Part I, Item 1 of the or final prospectus dated April 16, 2019 filed with the Securities and Exchange Commission, or SEC, on April 17, 2019 pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended.
+The following discussion should be read in conjunction with the unaudited condensed consolidated financial statements and the notes thereto included in Part I, Item 1 of this Quarterly Report, and in conjunction with our audited consolidated financial statements and the notes thereto included in our final prospectus dated April 16, 2019 filed with the Securities and Exchange Commission, or SEC, on April 17, 2019 pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended.